‘My 600-lb Life’ Update: Lupe Loses 423 lbs, Leaves Gilbert After Continued Relationship Problems

 Overall, many fans have voiced their support for Lupe and their criticism of Gilbert.
 Considering that Lupe has continued to stress about her relationship with her husband, it appeared to many viewers that Gilbert might be doing more harm than good to his wife.
 If any, he seemed to be less and less supportive the more his wife improved.

-By the closing minutes of Lupe’s segment in the recently-aired My 600-lb Life episode, the formerly obese woman only weighed 219 pounds, losing a staggering 423 pounds since appearing for the first time in the reality TV show, according to a report from The Mirror.
+By the closing minutes of Lupe’s segment in the recently-aired My 600-lb Life episode, the formerly obese woman only weighed 219 pounds, losing a staggering 423 pounds since appearing for the first time in the reality TV show, according to a report from the Mirror.
 Unfortunately for Gilbert, Lupe also decided that it was time for her to call it quits with her husband.
 In a rather painful moment, the 219-lb Lupe opted to leave her husband, finding support in her cousin.

 Viewers and avid fans of TLC’s My 600-lb Life have aired their full support for Lupe, stating that her husband’s actions, especially his advances after her skin removal surgery, were simply far too much.
 Thus, while it would be difficult for the reformed Lupe, she would need to find the strength to face her new, transformed life on her own.